Zandler/Zandler/README.md

 ### Hi there, I'm [Zandler!](https://zandler.com.br) 👋

-I am a problems solver, but sometimes head devops and architecture.
+I work solving problems and sing to the moon

 - 🏆 Devopbootcamp - consultant | Head of SRE and Architecture